 Although the Jews often applied the term ‘father’ to the patriarchs Abraham, Isaac, and Jacob (John 8:53), Jesus corrected them by saying: “Do not call anyone on earth ‘father,’ for you have one Father, and He is in heaven” (Matthew 23:9).
 In Matthew 23, Jesus denounced the doctrines and hypocrisy of the pharisees and scribes who desired to be called ‘father’ and clarified that the final authority of the truth is God.

 These religious leaders professed absolute loyalty to the scriptures but failed to practice its principles.
 Their good works consisted in a meticulous attention to ceremony and ritual requirements rather than to the “weightier matters of the law” (Matthew 9:13; 22:36; 23:23).
 They upheld the rabbinical tradition over the Word of God (Mark 7:1–13).

-Jesus also taught that “you are not to be called ‘Rabbi,’ for you have one Teacher, and you are all brothers” (Matthew 23:7,8).
+Jesus also taught that the religious leaders “are not to be called ‘Rabbi,’ for you have one Teacher, and you are all brothers” (Matthew 23:7,8).
 The religious leaders were not to assume an authoritarian role in matters of theology.
 The title “rabbi” set a man as being learned in the law of Moses, and therefore implied that his interpretation of the religious duties was infallible.
 This faulty teaching set up human authority in place of God’s Word.

 Thus, in obedience to Christ’s teaching and the Bible example, no priest or individual outside of paternal relationship should be called ‘father’ or holy ‘father.’
 Those who follow Christ are to consider themselves brothers and equals taught by Christ.
-No one is to exercise authority over another in matters of conscience, rather groups of individuals should come in prayer to resolve issues that are not clear.
+No one is to exercise authority over another in matters of conscience.

 In His service,